sonnylazuardi/awponent/readme.md

 - `displayPicture` should be an image or gif under 200KB
 - `timestamp` is in unix format

+# Todo

+- [ ] add github stars counter on the card
+- [ ] add share button
+- [ ] add Push Notification for new components

 # Credits

 - [Sung Woo Park](https://github.com/ggomaeng)